dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 #### Dist

-Changes to `dist` will result in a full refresh.
+Changes to `dist` will result in a full refresh of the existing materialized view (applied at the time of the next `dbt run` of the model).
 Redshift requires a materialized view to be dropped and recreated to apply a change to the `distkey` or `diststyle`.

 #### Sort Type, Sort